I4-Projektseminar-HHU-2016/seminar-project-HaydarAk/README.md

 License
 -------

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](../blob/master/LICENSE) .